raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 A session begins when a client makes a new connection to a server.

-A DSO session begin as described in {{establishment}}.
+A DSO Session begin as described in {{establishment}}.

-The client may perform as many DNS operations as it wishes using the newly created DSO session.
+The client may perform as many DNS operations as it wishes using the newly created DSO Session.
 Operations SHOULD be pipelined (i.e., the client doesn't need wait for a response before sending the next message).
 The server MUST act on messages in the order they are transmitted, but responses to those messages MAY be sent out of order, if appropriate.

 ## DSO Session Timeouts {#sessiontimeouts}

-Two timeout values are associated with a DSO session: the inactivity timeout, and the keepalive interval.
+Two timeout values are associated with a DSO Session: the inactivity timeout, and the keepalive interval.

-The first timeout value, the inactivity timeout, is the maximum time for which a client may speculatively keep a DSO session open in the expectation that it may have future requests to send to that server.
+The first timeout value, the inactivity timeout, is the maximum time for which a client may speculatively keep a DSO Session open in the expectation that it may have future requests to send to that server.

-The second timeout value, the keepalive interval, is the maximum permitted interval between client messages to the server if the client wishes to keep the DSO session alive.
+The second timeout value, the keepalive interval, is the maximum permitted interval between client messages to the server if the client wishes to keep the DSO Session alive.

 The two timeout values are independent.
 The inactivity timeout may be lower, the same, or higher than the keepalive interval, though in most cases the inactivity